DieterReuter/arm64-docker-builder/README.md

 ```

 Success, it runs in client mode and the arch type is `linux/arm64`.

+## Further steps

+The next steps should be to get the Docker engine running in daemon mode on the ARM64 machine.
+But I think, this will take some more time to adjust the appropriate kernel options, include all needed kernel modules like Overlay filesystem and so on.
+And maybe also serious amount of testing and maby setting up a completely automated build server for compiling and testing.
+This should be going even better as soon as we have some real hardware to speed up the dev-test cycles.

-Have fun to use it, and please share your experience with me.
+Have fun to use this tutorial as a starting point, and please share your experience with me.

 ---
 The MIT License (MIT)